pashazzz/bear-market/README.md

 ## Home
 - Most recent bears
-- Grouped by some criteria
+- Grouped by some criteria (price, ¿tags?)
 ## Customer page
 - Owned bears
 - Moderators can see new uploaded bears and accept/decline them; send explaining to user if it need
 ## Creating the bear
 - Upload image with pending for accept from admin ?or
-- ?
-Send request to mage.space or other free ai image generator with api or cheap OpenAI
+- ¿ Send request to mage.space or other free ai image generator with api or cheap OpenAI ?
   - On pending can be no more than 3 bears (or can be changed by admin)
 - Available period of sale
 - Additional accessories, icons on the corners (0 - 2 credits)